Minderoo-OceanOmics-Centre-UWA/qPCR_setup_pooling/README.md

     plate_height,
     controls,
     control_pattern,
-    skip_samples
+    skip_plates,
+    skip_samples,
+    strategy
 )
 ```

 ### meta_to_plates() arguments

+- `metadata`: A path to an Excel file that contains your metadata.
+Make sure you have a 'samp_name' column with the unique identifiers for your samples.
+This is compatible with FAIRe formatted metadata.
 - `input_file`: A path to an Excel file in the format explained below in the 'meta_to_plates() input' section.
 - `output_file`: The path for your output Excel file.
 - `assays`: A vector of assays.
-These should match the assay names found in the input file.
+These should match the assay names found in the index file.
 - `run`: The name of the run.
-This should match the sequencing run name found in the input file.
+This should match the 'sequencing_run' name found in the metadata.
+Samples will only be used if they match the 'run'.
+This feature won't be used if the metadata doesn't have a 'sequencing_run' column.
 - `plate_width`: The number of columns per plate.
 Default = 12.
 - `plate_height`: The number of rows per plate.
 Default = 8.
 Max allowed = 13.
 - `controls`: A vector of control samples that will be added at the end of each plate.
 Default = c("NTC", "ITC").